Frequently Asked Questions

 Authentication failed: model not supported or server account banned, etc.

-Contact or check the status of the corresponding service provider's account.
+Contact or check the corresponding service provider account status

 403